geographiclib/geographiclib/GeographicLib/00README.txt

 Changes between 2009-03 and 2009-02 versions:

-  * Rename Geographic::ECEF to Geographic::Geocentric, ECEFConvert to
-    CartConvert

   * Add Geographic::Geodesic and the Geod utility.

   * Declare when no exceptions are thrown by functions.